-Langdon represents employers in labor and employment matters.
-In labor, he counsels management (particularly to public sector employers) in all facets of labor relations.
-This includes representing employers in contract negotiations, interest arbitration, grievance arbitration, as well as unfair labor practice charges filed with the Pennsylvania Labor Relations Board and National Labor Relations Board.
+In his labor practice, Langdon counsels management (particularly to public sector employers) in all facets of labor relations.
+This includes representing employers in contract negotiations, interest arbitration, grievance arbitration, and unfair labor practice charges filed with the Pennsylvania Labor Relations Board and National Labor Relations Board.

-He regularly represents public sector employers on all matters of labor and employment.
-This includes representing municipalities in contract negotiations and interest arbitrations that relate to pension benefits, counseling municipal employers on Act 205 compliance for police pensions, advising employers on increases to service increments and creations of DROP programs, working with municipalities on Strategic Management Planning Programs through the Pennsylvania Department of Community Development to develop strategies on the reduction of minimum municipal obligations, and working with other McNees attorneys on the sales of municipal infrastructure assets to resolve pension debt.
+He regularly counsels public sector employers on employment-related matters.
+This includes Act 205 compliance for police pensions, advises employers on pension service increments and the creation of DROP programs, works with municipalities on Strategic Management Planning Programs through the Pennsylvania Department of Community Development to develop strategies on the reduction of minimum municipal obligations, and collaborates with other McNees attorneys on the sales of municipal infrastructure assets to resolve pension debt.

 Millersville University of Pennsylvania, B.A., 2006, cum laude, Omicron Delta Epsilon International Honor Society in Economics